nreid/vc_tutorials/Part3_pipedalignment.md

 Instead of reading and writing our sequences 5 times, resulting in 6 copies of our sequence data, we now only have two copies (or 3 if we have quality trimmed), the original fastq files, and processed bam files.

-If we have multiple bam files for each sample, we can then merge them into a single file. this is convenient, although not strictly necessary: both GATK and Freebayes identify which reads belong to which samples by the read group tags, and not the bam file from which they originated.
+If we had multiple bam files for each sample, we could then merge them into a single file. this is convenient, although not strictly necessary: both GATK and Freebayes identify which reads belong to which samples by the read group tags, and not the bam file from which they originated.

 ___
 scripts: